Blips (TV series): Plot

 In every episode, Mr. Perfect aims to show viewers how to perform a task (such as serving ice cream or using exercise equipment) perfectly.
 Once the task is done, the Blips rewind the footage before the narrator can say he was perfect at the job and start all over again.
 This time, the Blips ruin Mr. Perfect's progress by setting traps or tampering with machines.
 After this, Mr. Perfect gives up on doing the task, and the show cuts to the credits, which show Mr. Perfect relaxing with a cup of tea and walking home.

 Characters

 Mr. Perfect

 Portrayed by Robin Stevens, he is depicted as an everyman with an overly optimistic, goofy manner.
 He seems to be mute, using body language to communicate.
 His attire varies across each episode to fit the situation, but his main outfit consists of thick-framed glasses, tidy hair and a bright blue suit.
 Not much else is known about him.
 He lives in a white house where the Blips live.

 The Blips

 The Blips are purple alien-like beings that can take on various sizes and shapes.
 They live in Mr. Perfect’s house.
 A recurring comedic theme in the show is Mr. Perfect becoming suspicious of their existence because of the mishaps they cause but never actually encountering them.

 Broadcast

 The first episode was broadcast on CITV in 2005.
-Until 2009, reruns occurred spontaneously after the final episode was produced.
+Until early 2009, reruns occurred spontaneously after the final episode was produced.